vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Yellow Roses.md

 A young man (Mars "Kit" Kittleman) is asleep in a bed, hooked to wires and tubes.
 He is in his room, guarded by men who patrol the hallways and outskirts of their nice home.
 Next to him is an arrangement of yellow roses, one of which is withered.
 The room in the physical world is luxurious, modern, and large.
 The grey linen curtains darken the wood slat and marble walls.
 The room in the spiritual world is a large garden, where he is surrounded by other spirits.
 He is having tea with them.

 A Kitsune has made a deal with other spirits.
 They won't eat Kit as long as he stays in the spirit realm where they can feast on his spiritual energy.
 The withered rose is what tethers him to the spiritual world.
+In the spiritual world, Kit is beloved.

 https://en.wikipedia.org/wiki/Noppera-b%C5%8D
 # Investigation
 ##### At Sun's Zoo
 Along Highway 1, beyond the hustle and bustle of the boardwalk, past downtown and the college campuses, tucked and hidden between the preserves, the parks, and the ranches, is a zoo.
 Sun, what exhibit is everyone currently looking at right now?
+- Huyen isn't Huyen.
+They're actually Kitsune.
 - Where Huyen disappeared is a yellow petal.
+- Kitsune knows where the house is.
+Other spirits also know, and can lead you there.
 ##### At the House on the Hills
 Up towards the base of the school are these nice houses.
 They're new, they're expensive.
 - There are many rooms in this house, but one is guarded more heavily than others.